hurlaniyhi/react-pop-notifier/README.md

 You can control the following props by providing values for them.
 If you don't, react-pop-notifier will manage them for you.

-- `bgColor`: This is the background color of the Notifier.
+- `$bgColor`: This is the background color of the Notifier.
 The default is #ffffff
 - `titleColor`: This is the title text color.
 The default is #101828
 - `contentColor`: This is content text color.
 The default is #667085
 - `closeBtnColor`: This is the color of the close icon.
 The default is #000000